CCBDA-UPC/Assignments-2020/Lab09.md

 ### Questions

-**Q911.** What happens when you use https://your-load-balancer-url?
+**Q911.** What happens when you use https://your-load-balancer-url instead of http://your-load-balancer-url ?
 Why does that happen?
 How could you fix it?

 **Q912.** Stop all three EC2 instances.
 What happens?